Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 Task Details Window:
 Located on the right side of the project management board component, a window showing all the details of the currently selected Task Item.

-The details window should these fields in this order inside it:
+The details window should have these fields in this order inside it:
 - Task Name
 - Task Description
 - Task Completion Date